jpinkham/net-dogstatsd/README.md

 NOTES
-Choose metric names wisely.
+Choose metric names wisely!
 The first portion of the metric name will determine the (auto-created) dashboard where the metric will appear.
 You can end up with a large amount of auto-created dashboards if you use many different names in the first portion of the metric name.
+You will have to contact Datadog to remove any dashboards that are auto-created, that you do not want.

 Examples:
 Metric Name                           Dashboard
 ------------------------------------------------------------------------------